A row of townhomes in the Capitol Hill neighborhood of Washington, D.C.

 Washington DC

 It’s not hard to fall in love with Washington, D.C.
-Among the many reasons to admire the nation’s capital is the variety of one-of-a-kind neighborhoods that offer everything — from rich history and access to a variety of outdoor activities to lots of job opportunities and excellent food scenes.
+Among the many reasons to admire the nation’s capital is the one-of-a-kind neighborhoods that offer everything — from rich history and access to a variety of outdoor activities to lots of job opportunities and excellent food scenes.
 And it’s evident that D.C. isn’t just drawing in visitors.
 In fact, from July of 2022 to July of 2023 alone, the city grew by more than 8,000 residents — one of the largest percentages of population growth in the entire country.
+But if you’re one of the many people looking to move to the nation’s capital, chances are you’re interested in finding the safest neighborhoods in D.C.
+Because, unfortunately, one thing’s for certain: Living in D.C. means living in a city with a high crime rate.

 Planning a move to Washington, D.C.?
 Start by getting a quote from PODS.

-But one thing’s for certain: Living in D.C. means living in a city with a high crime rate.
-According to NeighborhoodScout, Washington, D.C., is only safer than 4 percent of neighborhoods across the country.
-And to make matters worse, when looking at other major U.S. cities, such as New York and Chicago, the crime rates in D.C. are still a bit higher.
+According to NeighborhoodScout, Washington, D.C., is only safer than 4 percent of cities across the country.
+And to make matters worse, when looking at other major U.S. cities with not-so-stellar crime rates — such as New York and Chicago — the crime rates in D.C. are still a bit higher.

 So what do you do if your heart’s set on moving to the nation’s capital?
 You look into the safest neighborhoods in the D.C. area.
 Here are the ones that top our list.